 News from the ACT: Extended time policy changes and more

-Last week, high school college counselors received an important email from the ACT that described three upcoming policy changes.
+In the Spring of 2018, high school college counselors received an important email from the ACT that described three upcoming policy changes.
 Read on for a brief synopsis and discussion of each.
-At the end of this post, we address some practical takeaways for families and school administrators.
+At the end of this post, we address some practical takeaways.

 Effective September 2018…